GUIDE 2024

 Through this question, the hiring manager wants to know your process for prioritizing, organizing, and maintaining an efficient workflow.

 If you are an experienced medical writer, then you will have developed systems that allow you to work on and manage multiple projects.
 You can share relevant details of your systems, such as preferred project management tools.
-You can share your reasons for using these tools and also how you use them for maximizing efficiency.
+You can share your reasons for using these tools and also how you use them to maximize efficiency.

 Suppose you are applying for an entry-level position and lack experience.
 In that case, you can share the systems you used while managing multiple priorities during your academic career or an internship.